KarlSangwon/karlsangwon.github.io/_pages/cv.md

 - Congress of Neurological Surgeons - [Artificial Intelligence in Neurosurgery](https://www.cns.org/meetings-detail/AI-neurosurgery-course)
   - [Invited Speaker](https://www.cns.org/meetings-detail/AI-neurosurgery-course)
   - New York, NY 05/31/2025
-  - Invited as a Speaker for Congress of Neurological Surgeons course on AI in Neurosurgery to give an hour talk about "Pearls and Pitfalls of Language Models in Healthcare"
+  - Invited as a Speaker for Congress of Neurological Surgeons to lead an hour course on AI in Neurosurgery about "Pearls and Pitfalls of Language Models in Healthcare"
   - https://www.cns.org/meetings-detail/AI-neurosurgery-course

 - New York University - [NYU AI School](https://nyu-mll.github.io/nyu-ai-school-2023/)